OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

     *	AI regulation needs to be taken into account (CHECKCOMPLIANCE)
     *	Awareness training needs to include AI threats and controls (SECEDUCATE)
     *	When assigning privileges to the actions of autonomous models , consider they may be manipulated (MINPRIVILEGE)
-    *	To monitor for suspicious AI attack patterns (MONITOR)
+    *	To monitor for suspicious AI attack patterns (MONITORUSE)
     *	To limit access to use the model, to prevent unauthorized attackers (MODELACCESSCONTROL)
     *	To separate storage and access to sensitive train data and test data (SEGREGATEDATA)
     *	Supply chain risks also include supply of train/test data and pretrained models (SUPPLYCHAINMANAGE)
 3. Apply **professional software engineering practices** to the AI lifecycle, in particular continuous validation and testing for unwanted bias (DEVPROGRAM, CONTINUOUSVALIDATION,  UNWANTEDBIASTESTING)
 4. Apply **secure software development** to AI engineering, and when developing securely, use standards that cover technical application security controls and operational security, (e.g. 15408, ASVS, OpenCRE).
 (SECDEVPROGRAM) AI attention points:
-    *	Make sure to protect the runtime model and its IO (RUNTIMEMODELINTEGRITY, RUNTIMEMODELIOINTEGRITY, RUNTIMEMODELCONFIDENTIALITY, MODELINPUTCONFIDENTIALITY)
+    *	Make sure to protect the runtime model and its IO (RUNTIMEMODELINTEGRITY, RUNTIMEMODELIOINTEGRITY, RUNTIMEMODELCONFIDENTIALITY, MODELINPUTCONFIDENTIALITY, MODELOBFUSCATION)
     *	ENCODEMODELOUTPUT if its text based
     *	RATELIMIT.
 Limit the rate of model use per user to prevent attacks that require intensive use
     *	LIMITRESOURCES to protect against denial of service